rapsoj/dl4bi/benchmarks/vae/README.md

 ## Training DeepRV Priors
 - The user has the following choices:
     - **Spatial prior class**:  Available classes are the GP kernels: `rbf`, `matern_1_2`, `matern_3_2`, `matern_5_2`, `periodic`.
 And the graph-based CAR model `car`.
-    - **Priors for hyperparameters**: Specify priors for heperparameters of the chosen kernel, which must be distributions supported by NumPyro.
+    - **Priors for hyperparameters**: Specify priors for heperparameters of the chosen spatial prior, which must be distributions supported by NumPyro.
 Refer to the [NumPyro documentation](https://num.pyro.ai/en/stable/distributions.html).
 For a documented example, see `configs/inference_model/poisson.yaml`.
     - **Map choice**: The user needs to provide a GeoPandas-readable map to the path `data.map_path`.
     - **Grid**: In case the user doesn't provide a map, they can set `data=1d` or `data=2d` to work on a simple grid (CAR model is not supported for this case).
-    - **Experiment name**: The user needs to provide a name to save the experiment under.
+    - **Experiment name**: The user needs to provide a name to save the experiment under `exp_name=experiment_name`.

 - Running a training process with map data:
     ```bash